OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-17.md

 ## 1 Samuel 17:57

-So when David returned from killing the Philistine, Abner took him and brought him before Saul with the Philistine’s head in his hand.
+So when David returned from defeating the Philistine, Abner took him and brought him before Saul with the Philistine’s head in his hand.

 ## 1 Samuel 17:58